 Kuang Si Falls is a beautiful multi-layered waterfall, cascading down onto perfectly shaped rocks in a shimmering turquoise color.
-Kuang Si Falls are a perfect getaway from Luang Prabang and a great spot to cool off on a sunny day.
+Kuang Si Falls is a perfect getaway from Luang Prabang and a great spot to cool off on a sunny day.
 We spent half a day walking, swimming and taking pictures here and it is the perfect break from the busier tourist towns!
 In this guide, you’ll be able to read about everything you need to know before and during your visit.

-The entrance fee to Kuang Si Falls is 20.000kip ($2.30 USD) and after paying your fee you will start your walk towards the falls, an easy 10 minute stroll before you reach the first part.
+The entrance fee to Kuang Si Falls is 20.000kip ($2.30 USD) and after paying your fee you will start your walk towards the falls, an easy 10-minute stroll before you reach the first part.
 If you’re feeling hot you can take a dip here – they closed off the falls towards the top so bear that in mind if you wanted to jump in as soon as possible.
 Bonus for swimming here?
-If you’re into fish spa’s, you’ll definitely get a treatment here – best in Laos 😉
+If you’re into fish spas, you’ll definitely get treatment here – best in Laos.